Access Without Limits - community

 A DofE Operations Officer will work in conjunction with applicant organisations to ensure challenges are identified and appropriate support given, with the help of the DofE Regional Team.
 Should we identify a barrier to engagement that has not been accounted for, then we will consider reallocating costs as required.

 Example of funding across the 2 years (organisations can tailor this to their needs)

 - Equipment for young people – Expedition equipment or equipment identified to access a sectional activity.

-- Adult leader training costs – delivered by the DofE or Governing Body
+- Adult leader training costs – delivered by an external provider, such as a National Governing Body.

 - DofE participation places

 Equipment is likely to be key to setting up the DofE, whether for the expedition, or other aspects of the award.
 The funded equipment purchased is owned and retained by the organisation and should be loaned but not given permanently to participants.
 All items should be purchased within 12 months of receiving funding.
 Invoices/receipts will be requested at the end of the year.